Logarithmic kinetics and bundling in physical networks

-Figure \ref{figbund:4}\textbf{a},\,\textbf{b} highlight the local bundles formed until the last deposition, indicating that pairs of aligned links form small motifs.
-Since these microstructures nucleate from local fluctuations of the links' angle distribution, their growth can be interpreted as a local analogue of the self-amplifying mechanism underlying Eq.~\eqref{eq:bund3}, suggesting an algebraic growth akin to Eq.~\eqref{eq:bund4}.
-Figure \ref{figbund:4}\textbf{c} supports this rationale, whose agreement with simulations increases at larger aspect ratios (see Fig.~\ref{figbund:E2}, \textsc{SM}).
-Notice that the inset of Fig.~\ref{figbund:4}\textbf{c} confirms that bundled links are indeed nearly parallel.
+Figures \ref{figbund:4}\textbf{a},\,\textbf{b} highlight the bundles formed until the last deposition, indicating that locally aligned links typically form pairs and small motifs.
+Interestingly, a similar pairing phenomenon has been observed in the self-limited assembly of nanorods~\cite{jia2014couples} in the presence of {\em attractive} van der Waals forces.
+In our model, instead, these microstructures spontaneously nucleate under the sole effect of volume exclusion from local fluctuations of the links' angle distribution, whose growth can be interpreted as a local analogue of the self-amplifying mechanism underlying Eq.~\eqref{eq:bund3}, suggesting an algebraic growth akin to Eq.~\eqref{eq:bund4}.
+Figure \ref{figbund:4}\textbf{c} supports this rationale, whose agreement with simulations increases at larger aspect ratios (Fig.~\ref{figbund:E2}, \textsc{SM}).
+The inset of Fig.~\ref{figbund:4}\textbf{c} confirms that bundled links are nearly parallel.